 Pick top feature (e.g., odor), threshold.
 Propagate to leaves, assign majority class.

 For full trees: Recurse in sub-sheets (Left/Right child).
+But workbook uses stumps for 10 trees.

 Added Value: Visualize splits with conditional formatting—green for low Gini.